bccsa/video-webapp/README.md

 * Live
 * VOD

-These should be manually added in the Directus web-app.
+These should be manually added in the Directus interface.
 Also add some collections and episodes in order to show content in your video-webapp.

----

 ### 5. Start server
 Install dependencies: